 2. Tailoring management strategies to the individual, not the team

-To be a people-centric workplace you need managers who can tailor their approach to individuals, rather than operating a cookie-cutter set of expectations and management methods.
+Similar to being customer centric, to be a people centric workplace you need managers who can tailor their approach to individuals, rather than operating a cookie-cutter set of expectations and management methods.
 This can be tricky for managers to navigate, but with the right framework, it is possible and will get results: increased productivity, engagement and wellbeing.

 3. Having honest, open conversations with employees